LIS

 C. Marketplace licensees shall be subject to all requirements of 3VAC5-70-90 that apply to licensed premises upon which beer or wine may be sold at retail.
 In addition, every marketplace licensee shall keep complete, accurate, and separate records of the complimentary service of alcoholic beverages.
 Such records shall include accurate accounts of daily service of alcoholic beverages, by the drink, showing the kinds and quantities of alcoholic beverages served.

-D. In addition to the requirements in § 4.1-206.3 E of the Code of Virginia, the Board of Directors of the Alcoholic Beverage Control Authority may also consider other requirements for licensure that the Alcoholic Beverage Control Authority may deem appropriate to protect the public health, safety, and welfare based on a review of the application and determinations of the Alcoholic Beverage Control Authority, Bureau of Law Enforcement during the investigation of the applicant.
+D. In addition to the requirements in § 4.1-206.3 E of the Code of Virginia, the Board of Directors of the Virginia Alcoholic Beverage Control Authority may also consider other requirements for licensure that the Virginia Alcoholic Beverage Control Authority may deem appropriate to protect the public health, safety, and welfare based on a review of the application and determinations of the Virginia Alcoholic Beverage Control Authority, Bureau of Law Enforcement during the investigation of the applicant.

 Statutory Authority